ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 ### Basic Layout

 Now that we can click on the FAB button and see the modal, let's return our attention to the `src/components/AppTastingNoteEditor.vue` file and start laying out the basics of our form.
-We already have title and a content section, but we know we will need a button in the header that will allow the dialog to be cancelled.
+We already have title and a content section.
+We know we will need a button in the header that will allow the dialog to be cancelled.
 We will also need a button on the bottom that will be used for saving and dismissing.

 - Add the `ion-buttons` section within the `ion-header>ion-toolbar`.
 - Add the `ion-footer` section under the `ion-contents`.